xenomai-ci/xenomai/CONTRIBUTING.md

 - post follow-up version(s) if feedback requires this [**required**]

-- send reminder if nothing happened after about two weeks [*recomended*]
+- send reminder if nothing happened after about two weeks [*recommended*]

 Developer's Certificate of Origin 1.1